WojciechGalant1/Company-Workwear-Management-System/README.md

 - **Smart Notifications** - Automatic alerts for low stock items and expiration-based reporting
 - **Advanced Reporting** - Generate comprehensive reports on distribution and usage
 - **Barcode integration** - Items added/edited via scanner input with auto-form submission
+> **Warning**
+> Barcode scanners must be configured to automatically append an "Enter" keystroke after each scan for proper form submission and system interaction.

 ##  Technology Stack